George RR Martin on how Game of Thrones was originally pitched

 The ‘A Song of Ice and Fire’ author was speaking during the second full day of the Santa Fe Literary Festival

-George RR Martin has revealed that when Game of Thrones, the hit HBO show based on his epic fantasy novel series A Song of Ice and Fire, was first being pitched to television networks it was sold as: “The Sopranos in Middle Earth”.
+George RR Martin has spoken about how the hit HBO series Game of Thrones was initially sold as“The Sopranos in Middle Earth”.

-Speaking on the second day of the Santa Fe Literary Festival, in conversation with friend and bestselling author Douglas Preston, Martin discussed his history in Hollywood and noted that networks are often looking for pitches which “compare things to previous things that have been successful”.
+Appearing at the Santa Fe Literary Festival in conversation with friend and fellow author Douglas Preston, Martin discussed his history in Hollywood and noted that networks are often looking for pitches which “compare things to previous things that have been successful”.

+“Game of Thrones was first sold by David Benioff and Dan Weiss, while I was still writing books, as I seem to be doing for the rest of my life,” he said.

 “On August 21, House of the Dragon, the sequel to Game of Thrones, will hit the airwaves on HBO,” said Martin.
 “Meanwhile, I’m still working on the bloody novels!”